WebSocket¶

 Outgoing Connections¶

-config file (see details below).
+Outgoing connections require you to pre-configure a websocket client in the websocket_client.conf config file (see details below).
 Once done, you can reference the connection in a dial string.

 Incoming Connections¶

-Incoming connections must be made to the global Asterisk HTTP server using the media
+Incoming connections must be made to the global Asterisk HTTP server using the media URI but you must still "Dial" the channel using the special INCOMING connection name.

-channel variable will be set to an ephemeral connection id which must be used in the URI your application will connect to Asterisk with.
-For example /media/32966726-4388-456b-a333-fdf5dbecc60d
+The websocket channel will be created immediately and the MEDIA_WEBSOCKET_CONNECTION_ID channel variable will be set to an ephemeral connection id which must be used in the URI your application will connect to Asterisk with.
+For example /media/32966726-4388-456b-a333-fdf5dbecc60d.
+When Asterisk accepts the connection, you'll see the same MEDIA_START message as above.

 Whether inbound or outbound, the default behavior is to automatically answer the channel when the websocket has connected successfully.
-If for some reason you want to answer the channel yourself, you can add the n
+If for some reason you want to answer the channel yourself, you can add the n parameter to the dialstring and make a REST channels/<id>/answer call or send the ANSWER command (mentioned below) over the media websocket.

 Media Transfer¶

-Media sent from Asterisk to your application is simply streamed in BINARY websocket messages.
+Media sent from Asterisk to your application is simply streamed in BINARY websocket frames.
 The message size will be whatever the internal Asterisk frame size is.
 For ulaw/alaw for instance, Asterisk will send a 160 byte packet every 20ms.
 This is the same as RTP except the messages will contain raw media with no RTP or other headers.
 You could stream this directly to a file or other service.

 Media sent to Asterisk from your app is a bit trickier because chances are that the media you send Asterisk will eventually need to go out to a caller in a format that is both properly framed and properly timed.
 I.E. 160 byte blocks every 20 ms for a/ulaw.
 Sending short, long or mistimed packets will surely result is poor audio quality.
-To relieve your app of the burden of having to do the framing and timing, the channel driver will do it automatically but there are a few rules you have to follow.
+To relieve your app of the burden of having to do the framing and timing, the channel driver will do it automatically for most codecs but there are a few exceptions and rules you have to follow.

-TEXT message.
+When the websocket channel is created, a MEDIA_WEBSOCKET_OPTIMAL_FRAME_SIZE channel variable will be set that tells you the amount of data Asterisk needs to create a good 20ms frame using the codec you specified in the dialstring.
+This is also reported in the MEDIA_START event (See Control Commands and Events below.
 If you send a websocket message with a length that's exactly that size or some even multiple of that size, the channel driver will happily break that message up into the correctly sized frames and send one frame to the Asterisk core every 20ms with no leftover data.
 If you send an oddly sized message though, the extra data that won't fill a frame will be dropped.
 However...

 If you need to send a file or a buffer received from an external source like an AI agent or a file, it's quite possible that the buffer size won't be an even multiple of the optimal size.
-In this case, the app can send Asterisk a START_MEDIA_BUFFERING
+In this case, the app can send Asterisk a START_MEDIA_BUFFERING command before sending the media.
+This tells the channel driver to buffer the data received so it can make full frames even across multiple received BINARY messages.
+That process will continue until the app sends Asterisk a STOP_MEDIA_BUFFERING command.
+When the channel driver receives that, it'll take whatever data is left in the buffer that couldn't make a full frame with, append silence to it to make up a full frame and send that to the core.

 So why can't Asterisk just do that process all the time and dispense with the TEXT messages?
 Well, let's say the app sends a message with an odd amount of data and the channel driver saves off the odd bit.
 What happens if you don't send any data for a while?
 If 20ms goes by and the channel driver doesn't get any more data what is it supposed to do with the leftover?
 If it appends silence to make a full frame and sends it to the core, then the app sends more data after 30ms, the caller will hear a gap in the audio.
-If the app does that a lot, it'll be a bad experience for ther caller.
+If the app does that a lot, it'll be a bad experience for the caller.

 Max Message Size and Flow Control¶